Number of games in database: 159

 [what is this?]

 Karklins shared the 1965 Illinois State Championship with the late Senior Master Richard William Verber.
-In 1967, he both became a National Master and won the Western Open.
-He competed in the US Championship (1973) and US Championship (1974), and the Lone Pine events of 1973, 1974, and 1975.
-He again was Illinois State Champion in 1990 and tied for that title in 1993.
-In 2009 he shared first place at Ohio's Kings Island Open with GM Benjamin Finegold and two others, and ahead of GM Eugene Perelshteyn.
+In 1967, Karklins both became a National Master and won the Western Open.
+He played in Lone Pine (1971), Lone Pine (1972), Lone Pine (1973), Lone Pine (1974), and Lone Pine (1975).
+He competed in the US Championship (1973) and US Championship (1974).
+He again was Illinois State Champion in 1990 and Co-Champion in 1993.
+In 2009 he shared first place at Ohio's Kings Island Open with GM Benjamin Finegold and two others, ahead of GM Eugene Perelshteyn.